virtuozzo/cloudscripting-docs/docs/reference/events.md

 }
 ```

-The following example shows how a new trigger is being created:
+The following example shows how a new trigger is being created.
 ``` json
 {
   "type": "update",